thaocad/PRS-on-SPARK/README.md

                         i.e. which row do the labels start.
-Default is 1, which assumes that the sample files has column names and the labels start on the second line --use_maf             Use this paramter to tell the script to calculate MAF in the provided propulation and compare it with MAF in the GWAS, in order to check the reference alleles of ambiguous SNPs (those whose A1 and A2 are reverese complements).
+Default is 1, which assumes that the sample files has column names and the labels start on the second line --no_maf              By default, the pipeline calculated the allele frequency in the genotype population.
+Use this flag to tell the script NOT to calculate MAF in the provided propulation and compare it with MAF in the GWAS, e.g, when the GWAS does not provide information for allele frequencies.
+MAF is needed to check the reference alleles of ambiguous SNPs (those whose A1 and A2 are reverese complements).
 Not using this will result in ambiguous SNPs be discarded.
-Default is not using MAF --log LOG             Specify the location of the log file.
-Default is no log file

 ```

 ### Examples:
-To calculate PRS from a series of .vcf files, while checking the allele allignment between the genotype and the GWAS, and take the log of effect sizes :
+To calculate PRS from a series of .vcf files, while checking the allele allignment between the genotype and the GWAS, and take the log of effect sizes, using p-value thresholds of 0.2, 0.1 , 0.05:
 ```
-spark-submit PRS_run.py "VCF_number*.vcf" pgc.mdd.clump.txt output.csv --sample_file samplefile.csv --sample_file_id 0 --check_ref --log_or --thresholds  0.5 0.2 0.1 0.05 0.01 0.001 0.0001
+spark-submit PRS_run.py "VCF_number*.vcf" pgc.mdd.clump.txt output.csv --sample_file samplefile.csv --sample_file_id 0 --check_ref --log_or --thresholds  0.2 0.1 0.05
 ```
-To calculate PRS from a series of .gen files, without checking allele alignments, using a GWAS with no heade, and taking the log of effect sizes:
+To calculate PRS from a series of .gen files, without checking allele alignments, using a GWAS with no header, and taking the log of effect sizes, using p-value thresholds of 0.2, 0.1 , 0.05:

 ```
-spark-submit PRS_run.py "VCF_number*.vcf" pgc.mdd.clump.txt output.csv --filetype GEN --sample_file samplefile.csv --sample_file_id 0 --check_ref --log_or --thresholds  0.5 0.2 0.1 0.05 0.01 0.001 0.0001
+spark-submit PRS_run.py "VCF_number*.vcf" pgc.mdd.clump.txt output.csv --filetype GEN --sample_file samplefile.csv --sample_file_id 0 --GWAS_no_header --log_or --thresholds  0.2 0.1 0.05
 ```